btbeal/adheRenceRX/README.md

 Much of the inspiration for this package came from conversations with analysts who struggle to deal with the non-intuitive ways to deal with medication adherence calculations from pharmaceutical claims data.
-Primarily, how should we adjust days where a patient presumably has a double supply (i.e., when a patient has filled a medication prior to their assumed next fill date).

-Our package is built around suggestions from Canfield and colleagues (2019) who note that overlapping fill dates should be pushed forward and never counted backwards, and I agree.
+Our package is built around suggestions from Canfield and colleagues (2019) who note that overlapping fill dates should be pushed forward and never counted backwards, to assess adherence properly.
 For that reason, our package revolves around the first step of creating adjusted dates prior to any other calculation.
+Next, one can identify the gaps, rank episodes of care, and calculate pdc.
+The purpose of the package was to be as flexible as possible.
+So, there will be a lot left to be done by the researcher (on purpose\!).
+For example, are there time periods you’re particularly concerned with?
+Patient filters?
+Other groupings (maybe episode of care?).
+Those are meant to be defined with dplyr verbs outside of our functions.

 Our verbs to date are: